kdsouza1496/WSN/README.md

 # WSN

-A Energy model usinf NS3 for the efficient power consumption of a mesh topology
+A Energy model using NS3 for the efficient power consumption of a mesh topology